opentensor/ocr_subnet/docs/miner.md

 --subtensor.network: Specify the network you want to use (finney, test, local, etc).
 --logging.debug: Adjust the logging level according to your preference.
 --axon.port: Specify the port number you want to use.
---neuron.name: Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name.
---neuron.device: Device to run the validator on. cuda or cpu

 Monitor the status and logs: